UVADS/orientation-technical/content/workshop-cloud/README.md

 ## Exercise 1 - Spec your Laptop using cloudcraft

-## Exercise 2 - Spec three more machines using cloudcraft
+## Exercise 2 - Spec two more machines using cloudcraft
 ![](2022-09-30-schuster-catherine.png)

 ## Exercise 3 - Do a price comparison using cloudcraft budget